Price Interpretability of Prediction Markets: A Convergence Analysis

-\begin{remark} In practical application, the traders often have the no-bankruptcy restriction, i.e., there could be constraint $\x_{j,t}\geq 0$ for all $t$ and $j=1,\ldots, J$.
-If no-bankruptcy constraints are included in problem $\P_j(\x_{j,t})$, we denote the corresponding problem as $\P_j^+(\x_{j,t})$. \end{remark}
+\begin{remark}[No-bankruptcy Restriction] \tb{In practical applications, traders often operate under the no-bankruptcy restriction, which means that the constraint $\x_{j,t}\geq 0$ holds for all $t$ and $j=1,\ldots, J$.
+When the problem $\P_j(\x_{j,t})$ includes such constraints, we denote the corresponding problem as $\P_j^+(\x_{j,t})$.} \end{remark}

-To facilitate analysis, we make an additional assumption throughout this paper. \begin{asmp} $U$ and $V_j,~j=1,\ldots,J$ are continuously differentiable. \end{asmp}
+To facilitate analysis, we make an additional assumption.\footnote{ Assumption \ref{assumption:differentiabiliy} is not necessary to define the MU-based pricing mechanism and not necessary for general convergence result.
+Imposing these assumptions helps simplify the analysis in dynamic trading process.} \begin{assumption} $U(\cdot)$ and $V_j(\cdot)$, $~j=1,\ldots,J$ are continuously differentiable functions. \end{assumption}

 Before we analyze the convergence property, we discuss how to compute the instantaneous prices of the securities under the MU-based mechanism.
 The instantaneous prices of the securities can be viewed as an integrated forecast of the corresponding event (see, e.g., \citealt{wolfers2004prediction}).
-We only focus on one round of trading at time $t$ with a given state variable $\y_t$.
-To simplify the notation, we drop the subscript $t$ of $\y_t$ and let $\y= (y_1, y_2,\ldots, y_I)$.
+Let $\y= (y_1, y_2,\ldots, y_I)$ be the market maker's net wealth posisition.
 The \textit{instantaneous price} of each security is defined as the marginal cost per share for purchasing an infinitesimal quantity of this security.
-The instantaneous price of the $i$-th security, $i\in\{1,\ldots, I\}$, can be computed by pricing the order $\Delta \q = \epsilon \b{e}_i$ where $\epsilon>0$ is a small number and $\b{e}_i$ is the $i$-th unit vector.
-If $\Delta w(\epsilon)$ is the solution of problem $\P_{\cmin}(\epsilon \b{e}_i)$, then the instantaneous price of the $i$-th security is $p_i = \lim_{\epsilon \rightarrow 0} \frac{\Delta w(\epsilon)}{\epsilon}$.
+The instantaneous price of the $i$-th security, $i\in\{1,\ldots, I\}$, can be computed by pricing the order $\Delta \q = \epsilon \cdot \e_i$ where $\epsilon>0$ is a small number and $\e_i$ is the $i$-th unit vector.
+If $\Delta w(\epsilon)$ is the solution of problem $\P_{\cmin}(\epsilon\cdot \e_i)$, then the instantaneous price of the $i$-th security is $p_i = \lim_{\epsilon \rightarrow 0} \Delta w(\epsilon)/\epsilon$.
 Under some assumptions of $U(\cdot)$, the price $p_i$ can be explicitly computed.

-\begin{prop} Under Assumptions \ref{assumption:U_mild} and \ref{assumption:differentiabiliy}, given market state $\y$, if one of the following conditions holds: (i) the state variable $\y$ is an interior point of $\dom(U)$ or (ii) $U(\y)$ approaches $-\infty$ whenever $\y$ approaches the boundary of $\dom(U)$, then the instantaneous price of the $i$-th security is
+\begin{proposition} Under Assumptions \ref{assumption:U_mild} and \ref{assumption:differentiabiliy}, given market state $\y$, if one of the following conditions holds: (i) the state variable $\y$ is an interior point of $\dom(U)$ or (ii) $U(\y)$ approaches $-\infty$ whenever $\y$ approaches the boundary of $\dom(U)$, then the instantaneous price of the $i$-th security is